fivetran/dbt_mixpanel/README.md

 ```

 ### Event Date Range
-Becuase of the typical volume of event data, you may want to limit this package's models to work with a recent date range of your Mixpanel data.
+Becuase of the typical volume of event data, you may want to limit this package's models to work with a recent date range of your Mixpanel data (though note that all final models are materialized as incremental tables).

 By default, the package looks at all events since January 1, 2010.
 To change this start date, add the following variable to your `dbt_project.yml` file: